 Fall is finally here.

-It’s not all bad news on the fashion front though.
+But it’s not all bad news on the fashion front.
 I actually look forward to the fall every year.
-It’s my favorite season!
+It’s my favorite season after all.
 I love the scents, the spices, and the bolder colors of our home décor and wardrobes.
-It’s also time for those delicious Starbucks drinks that we are all too eager to sip again while doing our Target run (I’m thinking about you Pumpkin Spice Latte).
+It’s also time for those delicious Starbucks drinks that we are all too eager to sip again while doing our Target run (I’m thinking about you Pumpkin Spice Latte!).
 Fall is also the official start of holidays – aka holiday shopping season.

 And while we go through this transition weather, you might be wondering what’s trending in the fashion department since most of last year was a complete wash.

 Well, the good news is a lot of the fashion trends of years past are still dominating the scene this time around.
 So, if you want to invest in some cute basic pieces for your fall wardrobe, here are some outfit ideas that will get you started: